finom/vovk/README.md

 ### Features

+- Decorator syntax.
+- Custom decorators are supported.
 - Nice error handling - no need to use `try..catch` and `NextResponse` to return an error to the client.
-- Custom decorators that allow you to extend route features in a nice and laconic way.
 - Service-Controller pattern is supported.
 - Partial refactoring is possible (if you want to quickly try the library or update only particular endpoints).